pborky/webkit-scraper/README.md

 It is recomended to used distribution version of PySide, e.g. for Ubuntu you should install at least `python-pyside.qtwebkit` package.
-Then invoke `pip install git+https://github.com/pborky/webkit-scraper.git` to install the server.
+Then invoke `pip install --process-dependency-links git+https://github.com/pborky/webkit-scraper.git` to install the server.

 # Contact, Bugs, Contributions